SHARE

 How to serve French lemon tart

-In the summer, you can garnish French lemon tart with fresh berries: the tart would look absolutely breathtaking covered with a layer of fresh raspberries or blueberries, or sliced strawberries.
+In the summer, you can garnish your lemon tart with fresh berries: the tart looks breathtaking, covered with a layer of fresh raspberries, blueberries, or sliced strawberries.

 For an additional indulgent touch, you can also serve French lemon tart with a cloud of Chantilly cream—lightly sweetened whipped cream.
 See how to make Chantilly cream in the recipe note below.